 - Charlotte

-The last name or surname is the last name in someone’s name and is given to every single member of the same family.
+The last name or surname is the final name in a person’s full name.
+It is usually a family name that is inherited from one or both parents and is shared by every member of the family.

 - Anderson